-Brent White is Vice Provost for Global Affairs, Dean of Global Campus, and a Professor of Law at the University of Arizona.
+Brent White is Vice Provost for Global Affairs, Dean of Global Locations, and a Professor of Law at the University of Arizona.
 He is charged with guiding the comprehensive international vision of the University by leading UA Global.

 In his role, Brent leads the UA’s Global Microcampus Network and other efforts to develop and implement new models of transnational education.
 He also oversees study abroad programs, international student admissions, and support for international students and faculty members.